stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 I do.
-I do, which is why, after a while, I changed the format so it looked more pleasing.
+I do, which is why, after a while, I changed the format, so it looked more pleasing.

 #### BEN